7 Reasons You Are Struggling With Love

 Don’t get me wrong, I actually do believe in soulmates.
 Just not in the way that most people do, which is the idea that a soulmate is this ONE person (out of the 7+ billion people on the planet!) that you are meant to be with.

-To me, a soulmate is someone who is important to the growth of your soul and are in your life to teach you valuable lessons on what it is to be human.
+To me, a soulmate is someone who is important to the growth of your soul and is in your life to teach you valuable lessons on what it is to be human.
 And, yes, this can be more than one person.

 You may have encountered 3 or 7 or 10 soulmates throughout your lifetime.
 They may have been in your life for moments or for years – but each one taught you a valuable lesson about yourself and you are forever changed as a result.